Eric Bloodaxe: Marriage

 Given what is known of Cathróe's own background, this probably means that she was of British ("Cumbrian") or Scottish descent.
 This contradicts to some extent later saga tradition.
 According to the early 13th century Egils saga, Eric's consort at York was Gunnhild, the famous "mother of kings".
 This account was constructed by the author of Egils saga using an earlier poem called Arinbjarnarkviða "Lay of Arinbjörn", and this poem does not mention Gunnhild by name, implying therefore that the name was introduced by the author of Egils saga.

 Saga tradition is, however, unanimous that Eric did cohabit with a woman named Gunnhild.
 Her name occurs in a handful of Egill's lausavísur.
 The earliest saga, Historia Norwegiæ, describes her as the daughter of Gorm inn Gamli (‘the Old’), king of Denmark (and hence a sister of Harald Bluetooth).
 Most subsequent accounts name her father Ozur, nicknamed either Toti "teat" (Egils saga, Fagrskinna, Heimskringla) or lafskegg "dangling beard" (Ágrip, Fagrskinna), a man who hailed from the northern province of Hålogaland (Egils saga, Heimskringla).
 Icelandic hostility towards Gunnhild has been cited as a possible source for her dissociation from the Danish royal house.

 There is no consensus on how to solve this problem.
 An early suggestion is that the name for the king in York in the Life of Cathróe has been erroneously supplanted for Eric's predecessor Amlaíb Cuarán (Olaf Sihtricsson), whose (second) wife Dúnflaith was an Irishwoman.
-Recently, Clare Downham has suggested that Erichius, Eric of Northumbria, is not the same as Eric Bloodaxe.
+In 2004, Clare Downham suggested that Erichius, Eric of Northumbria, is not the same as Eric Bloodaxe.
 And there remains the possibility that he was not strictly monogamous, and the existence of two wives need not be mutually exclusive.